-Breakfasts are available to all students (as needed and those referred) by a food service provider.
-Lunches are provided by The Food Bank.
+Breakfasts are prepared each morning and available to all students (as needed and those referred) by a food service provider.
+Lunches are provided by The Lethbridge Food Bank.
 Food options follow the Canada Food Guide.
 Dr. Probe has a food permit and our kitchen is inspected regularly.
 Breakfast Program staff have Food Safe training and follow all food safety protocols.